kumahq/kuma-website/docs/docs/dev/deployments/multi-zone.md

   * Receive XDS configuration from the local zone control plane.
   * Proxy traffic from remote data plane proxies to local data plane proxies.

-## Limitations

-It is not possible to route cross-zone traffic on a subset of dataplanes with the same `kuma.io/service`.

-This means that complex [Virtual-outbound](../policies/virtual-outbound.md) will not route any traffic across zones.

 ## Usage

 To set up a multi-zone deployment we will need to: